 AACE International has a number of technical subcommittees, each dedicated to a specific functional area, such as cost estimating, or planning & scheduling.
 All technical subcommittees together form the technical subcommittee division.
-If you are interested in finding out more about a particular subcommittee, its activities, or would like to join, use the link below to get started.

 Building Information Modeling Subcommittee